-You will also be able to send emails using the address of this mailbox as sender address.
+Furthermore, you will be able to send emails using the address of this mailbox as a sender address.
 You can also send those emails encrypted/signed.
 To encrypt email with this existing email account, you first need to make sure you have an OpenPGP keypair attached to it.
 More info can be found here.

 - Mailfence design philosophy